Appdynamics/datapower-monitoring-extension/README.md

     ```

 6.  **Enable Statistics** Enable Statistics should be set to `enabled` in the DataPower Admin screen.
 7.  **CPU Issue** The issue is the default xml implementation which is bundled with the jdk is trying to read the factory class name from the jar file on every usage.
 This results in reading all the jar files in the classpath, which shoots up the CPU.
 Please use the following system properties resolve those.
-This should be added to machine agenst startup before the -jar argument
+This should be added to machine agent startup before the -jar argument
     ```
         -Dcom.sun.org.apache.xalan.internal.xsltc.dom.XSLTCDTMManager=com.sun.org.apache.xalan.internal.xsltc.dom.XSLTCDTMManager
         -Djavax.xml.transform.TransformerFactory=com.sun.org.apache.xalan.internal.xsltc.trax.TransformerFactoryImpl